marcosvbras/githon/README.md

 >>> gh = GithubApi('YOUR_ACCESS_TOKEN')
 ```

-> NOTE: If you don't provide an access_token, your number of requests will be limited to 60 requests per hour, acording with GitHub REST API v3.
+> **NOTE**: With access_token, your rate limit will be 5000 requests per hour.
+If you don't provide an access_token, your number of requests will be limited to 60 requests per hour, according with GitHub REST API v3 docs.
 See more in https://developer.github.com/v3/#rate-limitingUse.

 Sample code: